German Chocolate Truffles – coconut pecan german chocolate filling rolled into bite-size balls and dipped in chocolate.

 German Chocolate Truffles - coconut pecan german chocolate filling rolled into bite-size balls and dipped in chocolate.

-- 1/2 cup brown sugar
+- 1/2 cup light brown sugar

-- 1/2 cup sugar
+- 1/2 cup granulated sugar

 - 1/2 cup butter

-- 3 egg yolks
+- 3 large egg yolks

 - 3/4 cup evaporated milk

-- 1/2 cup flour
+- 1/2 cup all-purpose flour

-- 1 tsp vanilla
+- 1 teaspoon vanilla extract

 - 1 cup chopped pecans

-- 1 1/2 cup shredded coconut
+- 1 1/2 cups shredded sweetened coconut

 To a medium saucepan add the brown sugar, granulated sugar, butter, egg yolks, evaporated milk and flour.
 Bring the mixture to a low boil over medium heat.

-Pour mixture into a tupperware, cover and refrigerate for 1-2 hours or until completely cooled.
+- Pour mixture into a tupperware, cover and refrigerate for 1-2 hours or until completely cooled.

 Scoop out small spoonfuls of the mixture and gently roll into a ball.
 Place the balls on the wax paper.
 Place them in the freezer for about 10-20 minutes, or until firm.

-When you're ready to dip them, add the chocolate chips to a microwave safe bowl.
+- When you're ready to dip them, add the chocolate chips to a microwave safe bowl.
 Microwave in 15-20 second intervals, stirring in between, until melted and smooth.